A 2-week circular itinerary from Cairns

 The drive down to Innisfail is quite stunning, driving past field after field of sugarcane interspersed with banana plantations.
 I often felt as if I were somewhere in Asia, rather than Australia.

 I made a stop about half way along in the town of Babinda.
 I’d read there was an excellent bakery there and so I deliberately skipped breakfast.
-However it was Sunday and the bakery was closed.
+However it was Sunday and the bakery was shut.
 In fact the whole town appeared to be closed, apart from the bottle shop.

 So instead I dug out a week-old protein bar I found hidden in the bottom of my bag and drove 4 kilometres out of town to The Boulders, a fresh water lake good for swimming.

 Yungaburra (2 nights)